An Adventure-Packed East Coast Canada Road Trip | 14-Day Itinerary | 2024

 The Fortress of Louisbourg in Sydney, Nova Scotia is an incredibly unique and historically rich place to visit.
 As you step back in time to the 18th century, you’ll be transported to a French colony that once thrived in North America.
 The Fortress is one of Canada’s original settlements dating back to 1719.
 It is filled with a rich history including a fishing port, a major commercial port, and a strongly defended fortress.
 In the 1960s, the site was reconstructed and stands as the largest historic site reconstruction project in North America.

 Upon arriving, visitors can explore the vast grounds, marvel at the impressive fortifications, and learn about the daily life of soldiers and civilians during this time period.
-Click here for more adventures in the fortress, including videos and pictures of my husband firing off a musket and my kids “working” for the day.

 Visitors can watch artisans and interpreters bringing the past to life through demonstrations of traditional crafts and cooking techniques.
 Additionally, for those looking to get hands-on with history, you can sign up to fire off the cannon, shoot muskets, dress in period costumes, or take part in arts and crafts projects.
 Get the daily schedule when you arrive and register for programs that suit your interests (additional fees may apply).
 We spent two full days at the Fortress and didn’t even see it all!
-For more pictures and stories from the Fortress click here.

 Staying Overnight at the Fortress of Louisbourg, Sydney, Nova Scotia